 Presidential elections play a significant role in determining voter turnout rates.
 In years with a presidential election, such as 2008 or 2012, turnout was much higher than years with only congressional or gubernatorial elections, such as in 2006 or 2010.
 Turnout among all demographic groups in every state closely follows this pattern.
 Virginia elects its governors in odd years (e.g., 2009, 2013), completely separate from any national-level elections; some speculate that this depresses voter turnout even more.

 Citizens are more likely to register and vote the higher the:

 - office being voted on

 Registered voters employed as civil servants are also more likely to vote.

 Citizens may not actually bother to vote if they are disenchanted with government, indifferent, or content with the way things are.

-Registration requirements and polling practices also affect whether people vote, including:
+A number of other factors also affect whether people vote, including: